 - Approve item: Clicking this button will submit the item and corresponding metadata into the Open Access Collection in DSpace making it live (This is usually the final step in the cataloging process unless it is possibly a duplicate). - Reject item: Clicking this button will reject the item and delete it from the task pool.
-See section 3 for instructions on how to reject an item. - Edit metadata: Clicking this button will take you through a series of pages where you can import metadata, make any necessary edits and verify the accuracy of the metadata. - Send to Acquisitions/Licensing: If there is missing acquisition or licensing information, send the item back to the Acquisitions/Licensing step.
-Another scenario in which an item would be sent back to this step is if there were a mismatch between the file attachment and item record. - Cancel: Clicking this button will put the item into your own personal task queue but will not return it to the main task pool.
+See section 3 for instructions on how to reject an item. - Edit metadata: Clicking this button will take you through a series of pages where you can import metadata, make any necessary edits and verify the accuracy of the metadata. - Send to Acquisitions/Licensing: If there is missing acquisition or licensing information, send the item back to the Acquisitions/Licensing step. - Cancel: Clicking this button will put the item into your own personal task queue but will not return it to the main task pool.
 This is useful if you need to return to an item at a later time, need to do more research, or need to ask a question about a given item.